Tree on a beach with waves hitting the sand

 Conservation and Restoration of Resilient Ecosystems

-We are an interdisciplinary collaboration between researchers in the School of Natural Sciences and the School of Ocean Sciences doing applied research with a direct impact on nature and climate emergencies.
+We are an interdisciplinary collaboration between researchers in the School of Environmental and Natural Sciences and the School of Ocean Sciences doing applied research with a direct impact on nature and climate emergencies.

 Theme leaders: Professor Julia P G Jones, Professor Stuart Jenkins